 From a legal perspective, spent convictions don’t have to be disclosed under the Rehabilitation of Offenders Act 1974.
 Whether you disclose spent convictions or not, is entirely your choice.

 How to apply for a mortgage with a criminal record

 Your method of applying for a mortgage will depend on whether your conviction is spent or unspent.
 For instance, if your conviction is spent, you legally don’t have to declare this, even if asked.
-This means that you’ll be assessed in the exact same way as an applicant that doesn’t have a criminal record.
+This means that you’ll be assessed in the exact same way as an applicant who doesn’t have a criminal record.
 That is if you choose not to declare your spent convictions.

-Mortgage advisors are on your side and want to do their very best in getting you a mortgage.
-Declaring your criminal record allows mortgage advisors to then plan your application accordingly.
-Not doing so will leave advisors in the dark and as a result, they won’t be able to offer you the support needed.
+Mortgage advisors are on your side and will do their best to get you a mortgage.
+Declaring your criminal record allows mortgage advisors to plan your application accordingly.
+Not doing so will leave advisors in the dark and unable to offer you the support needed.

 Should you disclose an unspent conviction?

 As discussed, telling your mortgage advisor is a must.
 If your advisor isn’t aware of your criminal record, they’ll struggle to find you a suitable lender.
 You should inform your advisor whether you’re asked or not.

-Even if you were approved a mortgage and a lender later found you lied, it can be enough to terminate your mortgage agreement.
+Even if you were approved for a mortgage and a lender later found you lied, it can be enough to terminate your mortgage agreement.
 Furthermore, your lender may pursue you which could lead to another conviction.

-What will my lender ask me?
+What will my lender ask about my criminal record?

 Some lenders will ask you if you’ve ever had any criminal convictions or if there are any pending cases.
 Other lenders may also ask whether your family or cohabitants have a criminal record.
 More often than not, lenders ask these questions to build a profile of each applicant and not to catch someone out.

 As lenders will be building their profile on you, they’ll do assessments such as credit checks and affordability checks.
 Furthermore, this involves checking your address history.
 Certain convictions can impact your credit score and if you’ve spent time in prison, you may have gaps in your address history.
-If you don’t disclose your convictions, explaining the gaps in your address history may become difficult.
+If you don’t disclose your convictions, explaining the gaps in your address history can become difficult.

 Lenders will ask for proof of an address, which can include bank statements or utility bills.
 It’s important to have as much paperwork as possible to support your mortgage application.

 From a lender’s perspective, they want to be confident in your ability to repay your mortgage.
 If you get convicted again, then repaying your mortgage will likely become a problem, especially if you’re incarcerated.
-That’s why getting guidance from an advisor can be so useful, as we’ll explain everything you can do to help support your application.
+That’s why getting guidance from an advisor can be helpful, as we’ll explain everything you can do to help support your application.

-How to prepare your application
+How to prepare your application with a criminal record